 A prominent information security (infosec) consulting firm contracted me to overhaul the user interface for a complex, data-intensive desktop application used to classify and report vulnerabilities for internal and external networks; web, mobile, and thick-client applications; and website code reviews.

-Although I cannot display full representation of the interface until the software has been released for general availability, I can share my strategy and improvements made possible by applying user-centered principles and by moving from a Windows Forms (Winforms) platform to Windows Presentation Foundation (WPF).
+Below I share my strategy and the improvements made possible by applying user-centered principles and by moving from a Windows Forms (Winforms) platform to Windows Presentation Foundation (WPF).

 To identify key workflows and expose usability issues in the legacy application, I held contextual inquiry sessions with “pentesters” (penetration testers or ethical hackers—the pros who help organizations fight cyber attacks).
 I then organized a card sorting event to prioritize key functionality, data, and filter parameters.

 Moving from Winforms to WPF enabled better data visualization.
 The treemap below communicates a project’s distribution of vulnerability states and severities at a glance, data that was previously presented only in plain text format.

 The ability to filter massive data sets is essential to productivity.
 I replaced a cumbersome UI with a flexible pattern that allows the user to select relevant filters and parameters, and easily remove filters.
 I also introduced a ribbon to make functionality more discoverable to new users of the application (most functions in the legacy app were available only through contextual menus and keystrokes).